zxliang/ASL_optimizer/README.md

 --------------------------

 Note 15 (Oct.
+1, 2017):

-1, 2017): Reformatted the README.md and added ISCAS benchmarks to the repository.
+1. Reformatted the README.md and added ISCAS benchmarks to the repository.

+2. Created a bash version execution script as iscas_benchmarks.sh

 --------------------------